 What pets have venom?
 Snakes, spiders, and scorpions are included in this category along with bees.
 Even some exotic fish and newts have spines that inject venom!

-Poison dart frogs, a unique addition to the exotic home vivarium, are well-known poison culprits, secreting dangerous chemicals through their skin.
+Poison dart frogs, a unique addition to the exotic home vivarium, are well-known poisonous animals, secreting dangerous chemicals through their skin.
 However, the poison is made from their native diet of regionally-specific ants, so, without this ant diet, these amphibians can lose their poisonous nature in captivity.
 Pufferfish also contain a toxin that is lethally poisonous to humans.

-If you've just been bitten by a snake, you probably won't be running through this differentiation trying to figure out if it was venom or poison.
+If you've just been bitten by a snake, you probably won't be running through this differentiation trying to figure out if it was a venomous bite or poison.
 But at least you'll have a little trivia to share the next time you know someone who gets food poisoning!
 We just hope that someone isn't you.

 Which snake species are non-venomous snakes and which are poisonous snakes?
 That's the big question!